web-padawan/polymer3-webpack-starter/README.md

 a module bundler.
 The optimizations like code splitting, minifying JavaScript and HTML (inside of the template string literals) are used to reduce production bundle size.

-Note: the ES modules versions of Vaadin components, built using Polymer 3, are currently in beta.
-Stay tuned!

 ## Install dependencies

 ```sh